What to Expect: Your Guide to MAC Lung Disease Treatment

 Other treatments and therapies

-Surgery may be an option in cases where drugs are not working or where lung disease is in a specific area.
+Surgery may be an option in cases where medications are not working or where lung disease is in a specific area.
 This surgery is called a lung resection.
 In a resection, the area of the lung that has the disease is taken out.
 Antibiotics are used after that to clear any remaining germs.1,2

 - Chest physical therapy